-…in the autumn of 2019 national Christian radio in Britain will be ten years old.
+…national Christian radio in Britain is, as of now, ten years old.
+UCB’s national DAB service started at the end of November 2009.
 Which could come as a surprise to readers in other countries.
 The USA, for example, has a long tradition of Christian radio stations – today there are probably 2,400 stations (on AM, regular FM, and low-power FM) as well as the mega-stations which, in their heyday from the 1930s to the late 60s, broadcast on AM medium wave from just across the border in Mexico .

 This book by Gene Fowler and Bill Crawford is worth reading if you want to know more about the US mega-stations.